For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 And maybe that’s what keeps the other falls from happening.

-Among the other changes from four years ago is that Chen is now a third-year student at Yale University, where three straight world championships and six consecutive U.S. titles don’t matter much in higher-level statistics classes.
+Among the other changes from four years ago is that Chen is now a third-year student at Yale, where three straight world championships and six consecutive U.S. titles don’t matter much in higher-level statistics classes.

 “You’re surrounded by incredible people that are much more accomplished than you in other regards,” he says.